Merkoba/Harambe/README.md

 ## Config <a name="config"></a>

-Configs are set in [config.toml](server/config.toml).
+Configs are set in `server/config.toml` which you must create.

-You only need to add there the ones you need.

 You can check the default values in [config.py](server/config.py) and redefine what you need.